 Such is the strict training environment of solo student skydiving that you will need to receive refresher training each day before you can jump.
 The amount of refresher training required depends on the length of time from your last set of training.

-Refresher training takes place at 10:00, 13.00, and 16:00 each Wednesday, Saturday, and Sunday, and cannot be guaranteed to take place outside of those times.
+Refresher training takes place at 10:00 and 13.00 each Saturday and Sunday (and at 16:00/on Wednesdays in the summer), and cannot be guaranteed to take place outside of those times.